Marcus (MCS)

 Chad M. Paris, Chief Financial Officer and Treasurer

-Chad M. Paris was promoted to Chief Financial Officer upon Douglas A. Neis's retirement in May 2022, having joined The Marcus Corporation in October 2021 as corporate controller and treasurer.
-Before his tenure at Marcus Corporation, Paris was the Senior Vice President and Chief Financial Officer at Jason Group, Inc. (formerly Jason Industries, Inc.), a global manufacturing company, where he oversaw accounting, financial planning, tax, treasury, investor relations, and information technology.
-He also held various leadership roles in corporate and business unit finance at Jason prior to becoming CFO in 2017, and earlier in his career, he worked as an audit senior manager for Deloitte & Touche LLP.
+Chad M. Paris was promoted to chief financial officer and treasurer of The Marcus Corporation on May 15, 2022.
+He joined the company in October 2021 as corporate controller and treasurer.
+Before joining The Marcus Corporation, Mr. Paris served as senior vice president and chief financial officer at Jason Group, Inc. (formerly Jason Industries, Inc.), a global manufacturing company, starting in August 2017.
+He also held various other leadership roles in corporate and business unit finance at Jason Group, Inc. Earlier in his career, Mr. Paris worked as an audit senior manager for Deloitte & Touche LLP.

 Mark A. Gramz was promoted to President of Marcus Theatres on October 1, 2022.
-He began his career with the company in 1971 as a part-time associate and has since held various positions, including general manager, district manager, vice president of operations for southern Wisconsin, and executive vice president of Marcus Theatres.
+He began his career with the company in 1971 as a part-time associate while in high school.
+Over his tenure, he has held various roles, including general manager, district manager for the Milwaukee metro area, vice president of operations for southern Wisconsin, and senior vice president of operations.

 AI Analysis | Feedback